-Monitoring print servers provide an opportunity to increase the efficiency of the printing services, minimize delays and reduce running costs.
+Monitoring print servers provides an opportunity to increase the efficiency of the printing services, minimize delays and reduce running costs.

 Today, print servers have become standard features of network and multifunction printers.
 As such, most IT environments will have one or more print servers.
 And this helps the users to improve efficiency and minimize wastage.
 However, while the print servers keep logs of the usage, they require proper monitoring to enable the company to optimize the services.